-In the United States federal regulations require that in order to label coffee as “decaffeinated” that coffee must have had its caffeine level reduced by no less than 97.5 percent.
+In the United States federal regulations require that in order to label coffee beans as “decaffeinated” that coffee must have had its caffeine level reduced by no less than 97.5 percent.
 So how much caffeine is in decaf coffee?
 Anywhere from 0.1% to 2.5% depending on the decaffeinating method

-Example: Panamanian coffee is about 1.36% caffeine by weight normally.
+Example: Panamanian coffee beans are about 1.36% caffeine by weight normally.
 This and many other Arabica coffees are about 98.64% caffeine free even before anything is done to lower the caffeine content.
 This is because the other components that make up the coffee bean (cellulose, sugars, moisture, chlorogenic acids) are primarily what give coffee its flavor.

 When 97% of the caffeine has been removed only (1.36% / 97% =) 0.0408% of the coffee caffeine by weight.
 About 4/100ths of 1%.
 At this level it is labeled “decaffeinated”.
 How roasters label their products is another matter.
 Suppose two roasters roast Panama coffee that originally came from the same lot, and were decaffeinated together in the same vat.
 One roaster labels his decaf.
 “97.5% Caffeine Removed.”
 The other says his is “99+% Caffeine Free.”
 Which roaster is not telling the truth?

 Taking a 10 gram serving of coffee (10,000 mg) and dividing it by 0.0408% gives you just over 4 mg.
 Decaf should range somewhere in the 2-4 milligrams of caffeine per cup range.
 Note that a “cup” here is referred to 6-oz of brewed coffee, far less than what is typically consumed.